chrishadley1983/family-meal-planner/new_features/shopping-redesign-prompt.md

 ## Reference

-The complete rendered HTML design is available at:
+The complete rendered HTML designs are available at:
-`new_features/shopping-redesign.html`
+- `new_features/shopping-redesign.html` - Main UI components
+- `new_features/shopping-list-buttons-and-pdf.html` - Button bar and PDF design

-Use this as the definitive reference for layout, spacing, colours, and content.
+Use these as the definitive reference for layout, spacing, colours, and content.